no-garlic/lyrical/README.md

  - Library Page
  - Regenerate -> send custom request (check), and send current section lyrics to llm.
  - Disable Regenerate button if not saved.
+ - Add a Rhyme feature somehow to the edit page (different selection mode?)
  - Make regenerate button wider, and change lable to something like GENERATE CHOICES or GENERATE MORE or GENERATE OPTIONS.
  - Flash 1.5 gave me a VERSE_ALTERNATIVE not a VERSE, should be able to fix it in code, plus improve the prompt
  - Move Next and Prev Buttons - try just under the page